silnrsi/pysilfont/docs/scripts.md

   - a single designspace file
   - a folder, in which case all designspace files within the folder are processed.
 - all instances specified in the designspace file(s) are created.
-- interpolation is always done, even if for instances that match a master.
+- interpolation is always done, even when the designspace coordinates of an instance match a master.

 Omitting the `-f` requires that the final parameter be a designspace file (not a folder) but gives more control over instance creation, as follows: